awesomeWM/awesome/docs/07-my-first-awesome.md

-# My first awesome
+# My first Awesome

 This little tutorial is for people who never used a tiling window manager before and don't have fancy hacking skills.
-We will explore the awesome world of awesome step by step and finally come up with a working desktop, providing some basic knowledge on how to configure awesome in the process.
-We will start with the default `rc.lua` that comes with awesome, play around a little and try to make it more beautiful and useful with widgets.
+We will explore the awesome world of Awesome step by step and finally come up with a working desktop, providing some basic knowledge on how to configure Awesome in the process.
+We will start with the default `rc.lua` that comes with Awesome, play around a little and try to make it more beautiful and useful with widgets.
 For this tutorial you don't need any programming skills besides using a text editor.

-## Explore awesome
+## Explore Awesome

-I will assume that you properly installed awesome through your distribution's package manager or compiled it from source.
+I will assume that you properly installed Awesome through your distribution's package manager or compiled it from source.
 You should now add `exec awesome` to your `~/.xinitrc`.
-As already mentioned, awesome provides a default config file which will be our starting point.
+As already mentioned, Awesome provides a default config file which will be our starting point.
 You will usually find this `rc.lua` file in `/etc/xdg/awesome/`.
 Copy it to `~/.config/awesome/`, and then start X (for example by running `startx`).

-Move your mouse to the upper left corner and click on the awesome logo.
+Move your mouse to the upper left corner and click on the Awesome logo.
 A little menu opens.
 Browse through the menu, then click the logo again to close it.
-Next to the awesome menu you see numbers 1-9.
+Next to the Awesome menu you see numbers 1-9.
 These are your tags (or desktops if you want).
 You can click on these to change them but nothing will happen because we have not opened any programs.
 On the top right you see the time/date and a symbol showing the current layout.
 You can also click on the symbol to change the active layout.

-One of awesome's big advantages over other tiling window managers is its good mouse support.
+One of the big advantages of Awesome over other tiling window managers is its good mouse support.
 Awesome can act as a full floating window manager (almost like openbox) if you want.
 For this basic tutorial we will mainly focus on keyboard control, so let's learn some key bindings now.